satindergrewal/lightning/doc/Tor-setup-notes.md

 # Add tor service's user group to lightingd running user's group (i.e debian-tor).
 # In our case the same user logged in currently (i.e. satinder) will be running lightningd.
 # So, adding adding satinder to debian-tor group.
-usermod -a -G $TORGROUP $LIGHTNINGUSER
+sudo usermod -a -G $TORGROUP $LIGHTNINGUSER

+# Or you can also use this command directly
+sudo usermod -a -G debian-tor $(whoami)
 ```

 ### Logout/Login, or Restart